Case Interview Math: The Complete Guide (2026)

 What level of math is required for consulting interviews?

-Case interview math is at a middle school to early high school level.
+Case interview math sits at a middle school to early high school level.
 You need arithmetic, fractions, percentages, ratios, and basic algebra.
-You do not need calculus, statistics beyond the mean and weighted average, or any advanced mathematics.
-The difficulty comes from speed, pressure, and the business context, not from the math itself.
+You do not need calculus, trigonometry, or statistics beyond the mean, weighted average, and expected value.

 How do you avoid making math mistakes under pressure?

-The three best defenses against math errors are: structure your approach before computing, use abbreviations and rounding to simplify, and sense check after every step.
+The three best defenses are structuring your approach before computing, using abbreviations and sensible rounding to simplify, and sense checking the order of magnitude after every step.
 If you feel yourself rushing, slow down.
-A correct answer that takes 90 seconds is always better than a wrong answer in 45 seconds.
+A correct answer in 90 seconds always beats a wrong answer in 45 seconds.

 Everything You Need to Land a Consulting Offer